SaracenRhue/Genomogram-api/README.md

 # Genomegram API

-Express Genomegram API is a RESTful API built with Node.js and Express, providing access to genomic species and gene data.
+Express Genomegram API is a RESTful API built with Node.js and Express, providing access to the USCS Genome Browser data.

 ## Features